 Jefferson College is authorized under federal law to enroll international students.
-Admission inquiries should be directed to the Office of Enrollment Services.
-All individuals who have questions regarding the application and enrollment of international students should contact the Office of Enrollment Services at least 60 days prior to the date classes begin.
+Admission inquiries should be directed to the Office of Admissions at international@jeffco.edu.
+The international student application and supporting documentation must be received by the deadline (at least 60 days prior to the date classes begin) in order for a student to be accepted for admission to Jefferson College.